What is the hormonal IUD?

 - It is normal for the strings to move around a bit or seem to change length.
 If you are curious, you can check your strings by feeling for them with your finger(s).

-- You can have a hormonal IUD removed by a clinician whenever you are finished with it, or leave it in place for up to 3 or 5 years depending on the model.
+- You can have a hormonal IUD removed by a clinician at any time, or leave it in place for up to 3 years for the Jaydess or up to 5 years for the Kyleena or Mirena.

 How to start using the hormonal IUD